DPDK/dpdk/doc/guides/cryptodevs/armv8.rst

         notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-      * Neither the name of Cavium networks nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+      * Neither the name of Cavium, Inc nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.